Protein supplements are common among people who want to take care of their health and they are frequently used in exercise routines.

 But here is the kicker: Some protein powders come with vitamins to make your shakes healthy.
 Over time, a few of these vitamins may lose their potency.
 So, fresh protein powder will ensure better nourishment when compared to an old powder.

 As for a shake that you’ve already made, you should store this sealed in the refrigerator and consume it within 24 hours.

 You should store your protein shake in a refrigerator and use it within 24 hours after preparation.
 Remember, you’ll be better off discarding protein powder in case of any sour odor or terrible taste.

 Researchers have found whey protein powder to have a shelf life of 12 months.
-Using the accelerated shelf-life test, they were able to conclude a 19 months usage under proper storage conditions.
+Using the accelerated shelf-life test, they were able to conclude a 19-month usage under proper storage conditions.
 So, you can safely use the protein powder within a few months after the best-by date on the packaging.